yangxiaoj/booknotes/项目文档/LRT/LRT.md

 ### Figure Description

-Heatmap of Z-scores of  cis-regulatory elements in scATAC-seq clusters derived from cell types.Each box shows scATAC- seq profiles from 100 representative single cells from each cluster.
-Each pixel represents a 200-bp region.
-The top genome track shows the aggregate accessibility profile from all cells combined.
+Heatmap of the Z-score normalized accessibilities of scATAC-seq differential  peaks from malignant cells for each sample.

 ### Figure Results